pelias/documentation/installing.md

 * Up to 100GB disk space to download and extract data
 * Lots of RAM, 8GB is a good minimum.
 A full North America OSM import just fits in 16GB RAM

-## Choose your branch

-As part of the setup instructions below, you'll be downloading several Pelias packages from source on Github.
-All of these packages offer 3 branches for various use cases.
-Based on your needs, you should pick one of these branches and use the same one across all of the Pelias packages.

-`production`: contains only code that has been tested against a full-planet build and is live on Mapzen Search.
-This is the "safest" branch and it will change the least frequently, although we generally release new code at least once a week.

-`staging`: these branches contain the code that is currently being tested against a full planet build for imminent release to Mapzen Search.
-It's useful to track what code will be going out in the next release, but not much else.

-`master`: master branches contain the latest code that has passed code review, unit/integration tests, and is ready to be included in the next release.
-While we try to avoid it, the nature of the master branch is that it will sometimes be broken.
-That said, these are the branches to use for development of new features.

 ## Choose your datasets